 “I understand your concern, General.
 And Lieutenant Reilly, I’m very grateful for your service, but at this juncture, it’s my determination to report to the committee that they continue the restrictions in place with a moratorium until such time as more data can be gathered.
-I’m not convinced one way or another, mind you, but I just can’t in all good conscience make any other recommendation.
+I’m not convinced one way or another, mind you, but I just can’t in all good conscience make any other recommendation at this time.
 I hope you understand?”

 “Wish you’d think this over, Congressman…I think you’re making a big mistake….in not wanting to make a mistake at all.
 But thank you for your time, Sir.”
 The General shook his hand again and he departed.
 Turning to the Senator, the General smiled.

 “Well, Doris…we tried…we really did.”
 General Mark Sheridan stepped closer to the table and grabbed her hand.